ponzS/TalkFlow/README.md

 # composables
-You only need to pay attention to the implementation of LisenChat and SentChat when expanding the controller.
+You only need to pay attention to the implementation of ListenChat and SentChat when expanding the controller.

 ```base
 listenChat(pubKey: string)